Table of Contents

-If treatment is required, additional basic information has to be inquired during anamnesis in order to provide the patient with the best possible care.
+If treatment is required, the practitioner should obtain additional basic information during anamnesis in order to provide the best possible care.

 - Alcohol, nicotine, or drug abuse

-In German medicine, the term “erlebte Anamnese” (‘lived’ anamnesis; in the sense of participating, being involved) refers to a particularity of general practice: In the course of the patient care relationship, the physician gains a comprehensive picture of the patient’s life and health conditions.
+In German medicine, the term “erlebte Anamnese” (“lived” anamnesis; in other words, participating, being involved) refers to a quality of general practice: In the course of the patient care relationship, the physician gains a comprehensive picture of the patient’s life, including social and health conditions.

-Repeated contacts in consultations, health check-ups and preventive examinations, occasional house calls, and the treatment of family members complete the picture of the patient and his living circumstances in the sense of an extensive family and social history.
-This way, the physician can document over the course of time all the relevant information.
+Repeated contacts during consultations, health checkups and preventive examinations, occasional house calls, and the treatment of family members complete the picture of the patient and his or her living circumstances, including extensive family and social history.
+A physician documents over the course of time a wide swath of relevant information.

-This comprehensive picture of the patient provides the general practitioner with a firm foundation for any counselling or treatment decisions, especially with regard to developing mental problems (e.g., due to personal calamities, chronic diseases, or health problems) and general preventive actions.
-Therefore, ‘lived’ anamnesis is an important task for the general practitioner.
+A comprehensive understanding of a patient provides a general practitioner with a firm foundation for any counseling or treatment decisions, especially with regard to mental problems (e.g., due to personal calamities, chronic disease) and general preventive actions.
+It also involves active participation by the patient and the physician to achieve goals of health.
+Therefore, “lived” anamnesis is an important task for general practitioners.

 Decision-Making Rules in General Practice

 In general practice, a physician is confronted with a very broad spectrum of clinical presentations and patient information.
 Clear diagnoses sometimes cannot be made, and diseases often are self-limited (e.g., common cold, simple diarrhea).
 Out of a number of “harmless” cases, those that require immediate diagnosis and treatment must be detected (so-called red flags).
 At the same time, it is important to not cause more harm than benefit through diagnosis and treatment.
 Thus, an important principle in general practice is temporizing/observing inaction while avoiding dangerous progression.